burxondv/hospital_exercise/README.md

-Najot ta'lim
+# Najot Ta'lim -> 2023

-mini hospital - exercise from support teacher
+mini hospital - exercise from support teacher for theme: migrations

+in this hospital we created migrations and tried to all CRUD (creat, read, update, delete) functions

 we need run in main.go because I worked with other packages